fpbattaglia/cookiecutter-data-science/docs/docs/index.md

 The first step in reproducing an analysis is always reproducing the computational environment it was run in.
 You need the same tools, the same libraries, and the same versions to make everything play nicely together.

-One effective approach to this is use [virtualenv](https://virtualenv.pypa.io/en/latest/) (we recommend [virtualenvwrapper](https://virtualenvwrapper.readthedocs.org/en/latest/) for managing virtualenvs).
-By listing all of your requirements in the repository (we include a `requirements.txt` file) you can easily track the packages needed to recreate the analysis.
-Here is a good workflow:
+In case of environments for scientific data analysis, Conda is the tool of choice as it enablies installation of critical non-python packages and libraries

- 1. Run `mkvirtualenv` when creating a new project
+ 1. Run `make create_environment` when creating a new project to create a barebone environment including default packages.
- 2. `pip install` the packages that your analysis needs
- 3. Run `pip freeze > requirements.txt` to pin the exact package versions used to recreate the analysis
- 4. If you find you need to install another package, run `pip freeze > requirements.txt` again and commit the changes to version control.
+ By default, the environment will have the same name as the repo.
+ If desired, add more packages to the `environment.yml` file
+ 2. Environment may be activated with `conda activate env_name`
+ 3. If new packages  are needed they may be added with `conda install package_name`.
+ They should also be added to the environment.yml (keep under source control)

-If you have more complex requirements for recreating your environment, consider a virtual machine based approach such as [Docker](https://www.docker.com/) or [Vagrant](https://www.vagrantup.com/).
+ 3. Run `conda env export > environment_detail.yml` to pin the exact package versions used to recreate the analysis Keep unders source control.
+Make sure to document which phase of the analysis was performed If you have more complex requirements for recreating your environment, consider a virtual machine based approach such as [Docker](https://www.docker.com/) or [Vagrant](https://www.vagrantup.com/).
 Both of these tools use text-based formats (Dockerfile and Vagrantfile respectively) you can easily add to source control to describe how to create a virtual machine with the requirements you need.

 ### Keep secrets and configuration out of version control